derinben/Python_Practice/README.md

 The aim of the program is to calculate the change that has to be returned to the customer.

 Input:
-Your program should read lines of text from standard input.
-Each line contains two numbers which are separated by a semicolon.
-The first is the Purchase price (PP) and the second is the cash(CH) given by the customer.
+The first input is the Purchase price (PP) and the second input is the cash(CH) given by the customer.

 Output:
 For each line of input print a single line to standard output which is the change to be returned to the customer.